modypy/modypy/README.rst

     :alt: Code Grade

 MoDyPy (rhymes with "modify") is a Python framework for *Mo*\ delling *dy*\ namic systems in *Py*\ thon.
-The framework provides methods for describing continous-time linear and non-linear systems in
+The framework provides methods for describing continuous-time linear and non-linear systems in
 `state-space representation <https://en.wikipedia.org/wiki/State-space_representation>`_.
 It was originally inspired by `simupy <https://github.com/simupy/simupy>`_